Contempfleury

 Where To Find Vintage Laura Ashley Fabric

-Classic Laura Ashley is a treasure trove of an Etsy store dedicated to all things Laura Ashley, you will find fabulous lengths of fabric amongst dresses, china and perfumes.
+Classic Laura Ashley is a treasure trove of an Etsy store dedicated to all things Laura Ashley; you will find fabulous lengths of fabric among dresses, china and perfumes.

-Absolutely Laura is an incredible website which catalogues all things Laura Ashley with fascinating items other than fashion and fabrics which include sample books, promotional material, packaging, calendars, magazine articles, china and books.
-Run by Laura Ashley fanatic, Karen Morgan from her her home in The Forest Of Dean, she uses her Ebay store to peddle her pretty wares.
+Absolutely Laura is an incredible website that catalogues all things Laura Ashley.
+It offers fascinating items other than fashion and fabrics, including sample books, promotional material, packaging, calendars, magazine articles, china, and books.
+Karen Morgan, a Laura Ashley fanatic, runs the website from her home in The Forest of Dean.
+She uses her eBay store to peddle her pretty wares.

 Where You Can Purchase My Laura Ashley Fabric Framed Art

-Teaming vintage Laura Ashley fabrics with my artworks is a match I’m loving exploring.
-Works of art I have for sale can be found in my Contempfleury shop on Etsy.
+I love exploring the match between vintage Laura Ashley fabrics and my artwork.
+I have works of art for sale in my Contempfleury shop on Etsy.

 Fairy artwork in a Laura Ashley mount and a hand painted picture frame.